 Xiaomi Redmi Note 7 full review

-Xiaomi has recently announced its Redmi 8 and Redmi Note 8/Note 8 Pro series in China, with the Redmi Note 8T making its way to the UK imminently.
-But for now the latest models available in the UK are the Redmi 7 series, including this Redmi Note 7.
+Xiaomi has announced its Redmi 8 and Redmi Note 8/Note 8 Pro series in China, with the Redmi Note 8T the first in the line to go on sale in the UK.
+But for now you may find better value in the Redmi 7 series, including this Redmi Note 7.

 Retailing direct from Xiaomi from £179 (3GB/32GB), you'll find significantly cheaper options if you shop around online.
-Right now the 4GB RAM, 64GB storage model is available from Amazon for £149.99, or from GearBest for £180.37.
+Right now the 4GB RAM, 64GB storage model is available from GearBest for £143.52.
 You'll pay Xiaomi £199 for this same option.

-Following a Chinese launch in January the Redmi Note 7 officially went on sale in the UK on 7 May, charging straight into the top spot in both our UK and Chinese budget phone charts.
-It was the first phone from newly spun-off Xiaomi sub-brand Redmi, and as such it marks a huge departure from Redmi as you know it.
+Following a Chinese launch in January 2019 the Redmi Note 7 officially went on sale in the UK on 7 May, charging straight into the top spot in both our UK and Chinese budget phone charts.
+Nine months on it still finds a home in third place, and now offers even better value.
+It was the first phone from newly spun-off Xiaomi sub-brand Redmi, and as such it marks a huge departure from Redmi as you previously knew it.

 Headlining is a 48Mp dual-lens camera, and Redmi Note 7 was actually the first Xiaomi phone to pack such a high megapixel count - though Mi 9 then came along and did it better.
 There are some similarities between this budget phone and Xiaomi's flagship, but Redmi Note 7 is much more closely aligned in specs and performance with the Oppo F11 Pro.